 During this time of the year, I almost always have pumpkin puree on hand.
 It makes veggie-loading all the foods super easy.
 I find it quite easily in the fall and winter in my local grocery store.
 It is usually stored with the other canned vegetables.

 FYI: When you grab a can of pumpkin puree, make sure it is JUST pumpkin on the ingredients and not “pumpkin pie filling”.
 The filling has added spices and sugar.
 Which are nice, but will throw off this recipe a bit.

 If you can’t find canned pumpkin or you are just someone who likes to keep things as homemade as possible, you can absolutely make it yourself.
 And it is pretty easy!
 Just follow this simple recipe and store leftover puree in your freezer for when you want to make something else pumpkin-loaded!

 What is “natural almond butter?”

 So, how do you know how to pick a natural almond butter?
-It is going to require you turning over the jar and taking a peek at the ingredient list.
+It is going to require you turning the jar around and taking a peek at the ingredient list.

 Natural almond butter should have one or maybe two ingredients.
 Peanuts and maybe salt.
-No artificial sweeteners, colors, preservatives or ingredients my third grader can’t easily read.
+No artificial sweeteners, colors, preservatives or ingredients that my fourth grader can’t easily read.

 Some of my favorite natural almond butters are the Trader Joe’s and Costco brands.
-I know there are many others out there, but I love how affordable and accessible these two are.
+I know there are many others out there, but I love how these two are so affordable and accessible.

 - Switch out the pumpkin puree with butternut squash puree or sweet potato puree.
 I find these are pretty interchangeable in most recipes!
-Plus, sometimes butternut squash or sweet potato puree is easier to find i
+Plus, sometimes butternut squash or sweet potato puree is easier to find.

 - Make them with natural peanut butter.
 Just switch the almond butter for PB!
 Heads up, it will change the flavor of these muffins, but you might enjoy that if you are a peanut lover!